What is Satellite?

 The satellite by which the communication system is done.
 They are called Geostationary Satellites!
 Geostationary Satellite (GSAT) This satellite is a technology of India’s indigenously developed communication satellites.
 Which is used for the transmission of digital audio, data, and video.
 Till 5th December 2018, 20 Geostationary Satellites have been launched out of which 14 satellites are in service.

 How does satellite work?

-This question must have come to your mind, how are the satellites stacked up.
-So you must have known what is a satellite, or what is a satellite, but here the biggest question comes if the satellites stay above in the air.
+This question must have come to your mind, how are the satellites stacked up?
+So you must have known what is a satellite, or is a satellite, but here the biggest question comes if the satellites stay above in the air.
 Why doesn’t it fall to the ground?
 So there is a very simple rule for this like if something has to live in space.
 So he will have to keep circling a big object at his own pace.
 Their speed does not allow the gravitational force of the Earth to dominate them.
 So due to this rule, all the satellites stay up in the air.

 In this satellite communication system, a micro modulated wave is transmitted from the earth station to the satellite, and the satellite receives it and transmits it again to the receiver.
 Mainly 3 major components are found in this.
 Which are important for satellite communication systems.